ASSOCIATION OF PUBLIC TRANSPORT USERS (APTU)

 We are the local traveller's Group representing the interests of passengers travelling on Govia Thameslink Railway ("Thameslink") to/from stations between Harlington and West Hampstead inclusive on the Bedford - London - Brighton line.

 Committee members meet Thameslink management regularly, and are in frequent dialogue with them about specific issues.
-We hold an annual meeting with the Train Operator & Network Rail Senior Management for all members each Spring (last one: 19 April 2016).
+We hold an annual meeting with the Train Operator & Network Rail Senior Management for all members each Spring.

 Our current priorities are as follows: